Flavors of Entanglement Tour

-The Flavors of Entanglement Tour was the seventh concert tour by Canadian American recording artist, Alanis Morissette.
+The Flavors of Entanglement Tour was the seventh headlining concert tour by Canadian American recording artist, Alanis Morissette.
 The tour supports her seventh studio album, Flavors of Entanglement.
 Beginning in May 2008, the tour played over 90 shows in the Americas as well as throughout Europe.

 Background

 During an interview with Billboard, Morissette announced the tour in May 2008.
 She stated the tour would begin with a performance a Rock in Rio Lisboa.
 The announcement came off the heels of her spring tour with Matchbox Twenty and Mutemath.
 Morissette would continue to tour Europe playing at various festivals, before hitting the U.S. and Canada.
 Rehearsals began May 9 in Los Angeles, with stage rehearsals taking place at the historic Pantages Theatre.
 After she completed the European leg, Morissette promoted her album in the U.S., July 2008.
 The North American leg began a month later, with a benefit concert for the Charlottesville Free Clinic.
-In December 2008, Brazilian entertainment company, Time For Fun revealed several shows in Brazil; her first time touring that region in nearly eight years.
+In December 2008, Brazilian entertainment company, Time For Fun revealed several shows in Brazil, her first time touring that nation in nearly eight years.

 The June 19, 2008 show at the Carling Academy Brixton in London, England was filmed as a concert special for MSN.
-Apart of their Music in Concert series, the show was available on the MSN site on July 23, 2008 and remained available for viewing for six months.
+A part of their Music in Concert series, the show was available on the MSN site on July 23, 2008 and remained available for viewing for six months.
 The special was produced by Control Room.
 The full show was released on Blu-ray, titled Alanis Morissette: Live from Carling Brixton Academy, on July 28, 2008.